GideonC172P/Automated-Backup-Software-Python-3/README.md

 # Automated-Backup-Software-Python-3

-This software is an executable written in Python and subsequently compiled with PyInstaller.

-The program itself (all of which works from the command-line interface) once the executable is used.
+The program itself (all of which works from the command-line interface) once the script (Py-File) is run.

 Allows the user to select one source folder (default (D:/everything)